binggu56/SiegPy/README.md

 ## Documentation

 The documentation can be found [here](https://mmoriniere.github.io/SiegPy/).
-If it does not render propoerly, see [there](https://mmoriniere.gitlab.io/siegpy-canada/index.html).
+If it does not render properly, see [there](https://mmoriniere.gitlab.io/siegpy-canada/index.html).

 Ipython notebooks are stored in the 'doc/notebooks' folder and are part of the